55sa/CS660/cs660-Spring2025-pa-main/docs/pa1_writeup.md

 ## 3. `TupleDesc::index_of`

 - **Iteration:**
   The function loops through the `field_names` vector to find a match.
+Returns the index if found
 - **Error Handling:**
   If the field name is not found, it throws a `std::runtime_error` with an appropriate error message.